 3. Herding behavior

 Anytime I did something stupid growing up as a result of unrelenting peer pressure, my dad would inevitably look at me and ask, "Well, if your friends jumped off a bridge, would you jump, too?"
 Surely, anyone reading can relate to, and understand, the timeless wisdom behind this simple rhetorical question.
 Most of us are taught at a very young age that a specific act isn't necessarily good or bad just because others are doing it.

 Yet as adults, many investors base their buy and sell decisions primarily on whether everyone else is doing it!
 This herding behavior is best characterized by certain "momentum" strategies that call for market purchases when stock prices are going up and sales when they are going down.
 In other words, it's no more than an extremely dangerous and complicated game of copycat.
 I mean, if the market jumped off a bridge, would you jump, too?
 Momentum strategies say, yes -- jump!
 But Foolish investors know better -- a lot better.

 The great thing about herding behavior is that it brings about tremendous entry points for opportunistic Fools who seek to take advantage of the phenomenon, rather than participate in it.
-For example, during the infamous tech sell-off (OK, crash) of early 2000, investors were not only dumping shares of unproven Internet startups; they were also indiscriminately selling shares of highly profitable, well-established firms like tax preparer H&R Block
+For example, during the infamous tech sell-off (OK, crash) of 2000 through 2002, investors were not only dumping shares of unproven Internet startups; they were also indiscriminately selling shares of well-established firms like IBM

 So why on earth would investors make such a mad dash for the exits and unload these quality companies?
 You guessed it -- everyone else was.
 (Boy, would their parents be upset!)